Fullyverified/PathTracer_CPP/README.md

 If you are on Linux use your fancy commands to install the Vulkan SDK and SDL2.

 # Known Bugs
-Looking up or down skews the fOV weirdly.
+The SDL2 window does not work properly on Linux
-The SDL2 window does not work properly on Linux Executes 40% faster on Linux
+Executes 40% faster on Linux